vanilla/mock-api-responses/vanilla-search-api/sites.md

 - `multiSiteId` is optional.
 It must be unique across different `accountId`.
 It can be the same accross multiple `siteId`.
 This is the "hub" id.
 - `meta` is optional and can be used to describe what the record is used for.

+## How to add your own

+1. Go to `vanilla-seach-api/src/Utils/Employees.php`
+2. Add an entry for yourself.
+Your ID must be a multiple of 1000.
+3. Run the following

+    ```sh
+    cd /path/to/mock-api/responses
+    composer install
+    ./bin/build-sites
+    ```

+4. Make a PR to this repo with the resulting changes.

 ## Notes on uniqueness

 - All `siteId`s must be globally unique.
 Make sure you are not re-using an existing one.